 Non-resident student: A student who has been, or seeks to be, admitted to a Chapter 74-approved program outside of her/his district of residence.

+Occupational Clusters: A group of vocational technical education programs that share certain common skills.

+Pilot Vocational Technical Education Program: A program approved by the Commissioner for the purpose of determining the feasibility of establishing a new vocational technical education program under M.G.L. c.
+74.

-Occupational Clusters: A group of vocational technical education programs that share certain common skills.Postgraduate Students: Adults who enroll in the shop portion of a secondary vocational technical education program.
+Postgraduate Students: Adults who enroll in the shop portion of a secondary vocational technical education program.

 Postsecondary Program: A vocational technical education program at the grade 13 and/or grade 14 level.

+Preliminary Vocational Technical Teacher License: A Vocational Technical Educator license issued to a person who has met the requirements established by the Board for the Preliminary Vocational Technical Teacher license.
+The Preliminary Vocational Technical Teacher license is valid for five years of employment and may be extended at the discretion of the Commissioner for one additional five-year employment period.

 Professional Development Point (PDP): A unit of measurement of professional development activities.
 One clock hour of new employment experience is equivalent to one PDP.
 One semester hour is equivalent to 15 PDPs.
 One continuing education unit is equivalent to 10 PDPs.
 Professional development activities sponsored or approved by the Department and advanced academic and vocational technical education subject matter studies will receive 1.5 PDPs per clock hour.
 Refer to 603 CMR 4.12 (8).

 Professional Vocational Technical Educator License: A Vocational Technical Educator license issued to a person who has met the requirements established by the Board for a Professional Vocational Technical Teacher, Administrator or Cooperative Education Coordinator license.
 The Professional Vocational Technical Educator license is valid for five years and renewable for additional five-year terms pursuant to 603 CMR 4.12.

-Preliminary Vocational Technical Teacher License: A Vocational Technical Educator license issued to a person who has met the requirements established by the Board for the Preliminary Vocational Technical Teacher license.
-The Preliminary Vocational Technical Teacher license is valid for five years of employment and may be extended at the discretion of the Commissioner for one additional five-year employment period.

-Receiving school: The school in which a nonresident seeks to enroll or enrolls.
+Receiving school: The school in which a non-resident seeks to enroll or enrolls.

 Related Instruction: Instruction that introduces, explains and amplifies the conceptual and theoretical foundations of the knowledge and skills in the Vocational Technical Education Frameworks and the Massachusetts Curriculum Frameworks.